Distichs of Cato

 The Distichs of Cato (Latin: Catonis Disticha, most famously known simply as Cato) is a Latin collection of proverbial wisdom and morality by an unknown author from the 3rd or 4th century AD.
 The Cato was the most popular medieval schoolbook for teaching Latin, prized not only as a Latin textbook, but as a moral compass.
 Cato was in common use as a Latin teaching aid in the 18th century when it was used by Benjamin Franklin.
 It was one of the best-known books in the Middle Ages and was translated into many languages.
 It was still used in schools in parts of Britain in the 19th century.

 Background

-Cato was the most popular Latin textbook during the Middle Ages, prized not only as a Latin textbook, but as a moral compass for impressionable students.
+Along with the grammar books Ars Minor by Aelius Donatus and Institutiones Grammaticae by Priscian, Cato was the most popular Latin textbook during the Middle Ages, prized not only as a Latin textbook, but as a moral compass for impressionable students.
 It was translated into many languages, including Norse.

 He knew nat Catoun, for his wit was rude.